Jad Saxton: Early life

 Her name is an acronym of her parents' names, Jimmi and David, and is pronounced "Jayd".
 She grew up with a good singing voice, which eventually led to her first voice role in Sasami: Magical Girls Club as Eimi Mori, and her first major voice role was Masako Hara in Ghost Hunt.
-She graduated summa cum laude from Texas Wesleyan University with a Bachelor of Arts in Music in 2005.
+She graduated summa cum laude from Texas Wesleyan University with a Bachelor of Arts in music in 2005.

+Having spent years as a voice actress for Funimation, Sentai Filmworks and Crunchyroll, Saxton began to work as an ADR director in 2017.